rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 ## Results: Nanopore-only assemblies

 Metrics:
-* Mean N50: the mean assembly N50 over all 12 samples (more is better).
+* Mean N50: as described above.
 When an assembly completes the chromosome sequence, that will be the assembly N50 (about 5.3 Mbp in these samples).
 * Complete chromosomes: how many chromosomes completely assembled into a single contig, totaled over all 12 samples.
 For both Unicycler and Canu, 'completely assembled' means the chromosome is circularised in the graph.
-* Complete plasmids: same as described above for Illumina-only assemblies
+* Complete large/small plasmids: as described above
-* Estimated error rate (pre-Nanopolish): error rate of the assembly as it comes out of the assembler.
-The method for error rate estimation is described above.
+* Estimated error rate: estimate of the assembly's base-level error rate - method described above.
-* Estimated error rate (post-Nanopolish): error rate of the assembly after a pass through Nanopolish.
-Nanopolish uses some lower-level data in the read files to polish the assembly more effectively

 | Assembler | Mean N50  | Complete chromosomes | Complete large plasmids | Complete small plasmids | Estimated error rate (pre-Nanopolish) | Estimated error rate (post-Nanopolish) |
 | :-------: | --------: | -------------------: | ----------------------: | ----------------------: | ------------------------------------: | -------------------------------------: |
 | Canu      | 4,784,356 |               4 / 12 |                 23 / 28 |                  0 / 29 |                                1.249% |                                        |
 | Unicycler | 4,965,584 |               7 / 12 |                 27 / 28 |                  5 / 29 |                                1.029% |                                        |

 Neither Canu nor Unicycler was particular good recovering small plasmids.
-This is possibly because the small plasmids are very underrepresented in the Nanopore reads, possibly due to the library prep.
-Unicycler got a few small plasmids and Canu didn't get any, but altering Canu's settings as described [here](http://canu.readthedocs.io/en/latest/faq.html#why-is-my-assembly-is-missing-my-favorite-short-plasmid) may improve its small-plasmid recovery.
+This may be because the small plasmids are very underrepresented in the Nanopore reads, possibly due to the library prep.
+Unicycler did manage to assemble a few small plasmids.
+Canu didn't get any, but altering Canu's settings as described [here](http://canu.readthedocs.io/en/latest/faq.html#why-is-my-assembly-is-missing-my-favorite-short-plasmid) may help.

 The estimated error rates of Unicycler's assemblies were lower than Canu's, probably due to its repeated application of [Racon](https://github.com/isovic/racon) to the assembly.
 Running Racon on Canu's assembly would most likely result in a similar error rate to Unicycler's assemblies.

 ## Results: hybrid assemblies

+Metrics:
+* Mean N50: as described above
+* Complete chromosomes: as described above
+* Complete large/small plasmids: as described above
+* 100% complete: how many of the assemblies have a complete chromosome and all plasmids are complete.
+* Estimated error rate: as described above

 | Assembler  | Mean N50  | Complete chromosomes | Complete large plasmids | Complete small plasmids | 100% complete | Estimated error rate |
 | :--------: | --------: | -------------------: | ----------------------: | ----------------------: | ------------: | -------------------: |